BREAD5940/webdocs/docs/guides/generalRobot/codeStructure.md

 ## The Robot.kt/Robot.java file

 The main Robot file is run when the robot code first starts.
-For more information on `FalconTimedRobot`, [see here](docs/guides/falconlib/commandBased?id=falcontimedrobot). `FalconTimedRobot` is basically a wrapper around `TimedRobot`, and includes methods for resetting subsystems at key points and other cleanup methods.
+For more information on `FalconTimedRobot`, [see this writeup](docs/guides/falconlib/commandBased?id=falcontimedrobot). `FalconTimedRobot` is basically a wrapper around `TimedRobot`, and includes methods for resetting subsystems at key points and other cleanup methods.
 It's suggested to use it over using WPI's base class for robots, `TimedRobot`.
 Both the following methods, which are automatically called when the indicated event takes place:

 ```java
 public void robotInit() {} // run when the robot first starts, useful for instantiating hardware